 Body; Latex strip

 Tint; Olive green or limepeel prisma color marker (optional)

 Note * Use black thread if making thorax out of black fur

-i know what you'r thinking!!you can buy the latex finger cots at most pharmacies. unroll one and cut an oval strip (very sharp scissors makes a neater cut).
+I know what you're thinking!!You can buy the latex finger cots at most pharmacies. unroll one and cut an oval strip (very sharp scissors makes a neater cut).
 Take the oval strip and cut it at an angle leaving you with pointed ends.

-1. wrap a thead base on the hook and counter wrap lead wire leaving room to tie in latex behind and thorax behind the eye
+1. Wrap a thread base on the hook and counter wrap lead wire leaving room to tie in latex behind and thorax behind the eye

 2. Fold latex strip and tie in at bend with fold down and facing you